pablonavajas/tracksy/README.md

 `pipenv install pylint-django` - this is optional, but it enables static checking of django code without actiually running it (useful for some editors like VSCode)

 **Change to the trakcsy directory `(cd tracksy)` and run:**\
+`python manage.py makemigrations startups` - creates db migrations \
-`python manage.py makemigrations leads` - creates db migrations \
+`python manage.py makemigrations accounts` - creates db migrations \
 `python manage.py migrate` - puts the table and columns into database:

 **Change back to the root directory `(cd ..)` and run :**\